-PhotoStack can import multiple photos from your local storage, an external web address, or Dropbox.
+PhotoStack can import multiple photos from your local storage.
 From there, you can resize images, set the desired format, add a watermark, and remove EXIF data.

 If you need to protect your images, you can easily create watermarks in PhotoStack for later use.
 You can set the image, positioning, opacity, size, and more.
 If you've ever used Adobe Lightroom, you'll feel right at home.

 Once you're done creating a watermark, you can save it to your device's local storage for later use, and even export the data to a file for use on another device.

 PhotoStack doesn't lock you down to certain platforms or require a monthly subscription.
 It runs on everything with a modern web browser.

 All the source code is available on GitHub under the GPLv3 license.
 If you're a developer, you can help fix bugs, or even create your own fork of PhotoStack.

 All image processing is done locally in your browser.
 Your images are never uploaded anywhere, and the only data collected by PhotoStack is basic analytics.